lukmarcus/portfolio/README.md

 # portfolio

-This template should help get you started developing with Vue 3 in Vite.
+This is my portfolio based on [noisy/portfolio](https://github.com/noisy/portfolio/).
+Developed with Vue 3 in Vite.

 ## Recommended IDE Setup